Have you got the travel bug?

-- You get back from one trip and go straight online to book the next one.
+- You are back from one trip and go straight online to book the next one.

-- You are constantly obsessing over World Maps as if they are ‘Check lists!’
+- Constantly obsessing over World Maps as if they are ‘Checklists!’

-- You seem to move from one job to another to have travel time in-between.
+- Moving from one job to another to have travel time in-between.

 - You are a ‘culture-vulture’ and just can’t get enough of the next new country.